marcduiker/marcduiker.github.io/_posts/2020-05-12-serverlessdays-amsterdam-post-mortem.md

 *Restream statistics showing the view count throughout the day.*

-You can clearly see a drop around lunch time and a slow decline towards the afternoon, as is expected for any conference.
+You can clearly see a drop around lunchtime (the chart is in UTC) and a slow decline towards the afternoon, as is expected for any conference.
+Most of the viewers watched on YouTube (61.1%), followed by Twitch (38.9%).
+Apparently, nobody viewed the event on Periscope/Twitter, so I'll be dropping that channel for future streaming sessions.

 ## May 12th